-Propaganda is a question and response game.
 Students sit in groups of three or four for purposes of checking each other’s answers and keeping score.
-Many such groups may be playing simultaneously in the same room; however, all individual competitors in the room are competing against each of the other students within their grade level’s specific division.
+Many such groups (or tables) may be playing simultaneously in the same room; however, all individual competitors in the room are competing against each of the other students within their grade level’s specific division.